regoclint/prac/Notes.md

     - Cycle in a graph(directed or undirected) can be found by union find. if an edge has same parents/belong to same set, its a cycle.
 Can also be done by DFS or BFS
     - In union find, can keep -ve as parent marker and count as number of children if ever needed
-    - topological sort requires acyclic and directed graph Subsequence is not contguous, substring is
+    - topological sort requires acyclic and directed graph
+    - Tree is a graph if
+        - number of edges exactly = nodes - 1
+        - no cycles
+Subsequence is not contguous, substring is
 LIS, Longest arith seq, LCS(substring and Subsequence) all are similar dp loop checks if top down goes with a +1 to next index then bottom up will go with -1.
 The opposite happens as dp builds on completed areas.
-For binary search its better tto do l +(r-l)/2 to prevent number out of bounds
+For binary search its better to do l +(r-l)/2 to prevent number out of bounds
 Bipartite graph
     - Every edge has one end in one set and other in another
     - Also it has no odd length cycles